Is copyright confusing to you? Get some clarity by understanding its history and purpose.

 Why do we have laws that restrict the copying and sharing of creative work?
 How do those laws work in the context of the internet, where nearly everything we do involves making a copy?

-Copyright law is an important area of law, one that reaches into nearly every facet of our lives, whether we know it or not.
-Aspects of our lives that in some instances are not regulated by copyright – like reading a physical book – become regulated by copyright when technology is used to share the same book posted to the internet.
+Copyright is an important area of law, one that reaches into nearly every facet of our lives, whether we know it or not.
+Acts that are not regulated by copyright – like lending a friend a physical book – become regulated by copyright when the acts are translated to an online environment, (sharing the same book on the internet).
 Because almost everything we do online involves making a copy, copyright is a regular feature in our lives.

 - Trace the basic history of copyright